187Online/Bully/README.md

 * The HTTP packet feature has been updated.
 * The overall structure has been converted to object-oriented programming.
 * The XML-RPC feature has been added.
-* Argparse has been removed, and instead, a selection is provided using the "input" function
-* Threaded Killer version comming soon
+* CLI reconfigured.
+* Argparse readded.
+* Multiprocessing added
+* High-power attack using all processor cores.
+* KILL method added.
-* Illegal IP address bug fixed
+* Illegal IP address bug fixed .
-* Fixed sockstress and syn flood bugs
+* Fixed sockstress and syn flood bugs .
-* CLI bug fixed

 ## Legal Warning